 This vegan spin on a classic Mexican red rice recipe has become a favorite in my home.
 It’s a family recipe that was passed on to me by my dear friend Toni Okamoto, founder of Plant Based on a Budget.
 It’s one of the most popular recipes she’s ever published, and for good reason!
 It’s easy to make using simple everyday ingredients, plus it’s fast, budget-friendly, super-delicious, filling, and cruelty free!Print

-This family recipe for Mexican-inspired red rice is delicious served as a side, used in burritos, topped with fajita veggies, stuffed in roasted peppers, and so much more.
+This family recipe for vegan Mexican red rice is delicious served as a side, used in burritos, topped with fajita veggies, stuffed in roasted peppers, and so much more.
 Hope you love it as much as we do!

 - 1 teaspoon of vegetable oil